BalterLoadTesting/balter/docs/content/_index.md

 Balter is a brand new project, and any support is greatly appreciated!

-The easiest way to support Balter is by giving us a star on Github!
+The easiest way to support Balter is by giving us a star on Github.
 This helps people find us and learn about the project. <a class="github-button" href="https://github.com/BalterLoadTesting/balter" data-size="large" data-show-count="true" aria-label="Star BalterLoadTesting/balter on GitHub">Star</a>

 The best way to financially support Balter's development is to hire us!
 We provide contracting for building out your team's load testing infrastructure using Balter.
 You will have full access and ownership over the source code, using all Open Source technology, and have complete confidence in the performance and load characteristics of your system.
 At the same time, you will be supporting the project and giving us insights into how to improve the framework.

 If you are interested in hiring us, please reach out to <a href="mailto:consulting@balterloadtesting.com">consulting@balterloadtesting.com</a>

 Additionally, you can sponsor our developers on Github, which is a great way to show support, especially if there are features you're interested in seeing added!
-<iframe src="https://github.com/sponsors/byronwasti/card" title="Sponsor byronwasti" height="100" width="600" style="border: 0;"></iframe>
+<iframe id="sponsor-big" src="https://github.com/sponsors/byronwasti/card" title="Sponsor byronwasti" height="100" width="600" style="border: 0;"></iframe>
+<iframe id="sponsor-small" src="https://github.com/sponsors/byronwasti/button" title="Sponsor byronwasti" height="32" width="114" style="border: 0; border-radius: 6px;"></iframe>